 25. The symbolic function of the medieval draught board

-In many Christian churches the faithful carved inscriptions of the line draught board, often in vertical position.
+In many Christian churches there are faithfully carved inscriptions of the line draught board, often in vertical position.
 This points to a symbolic meaning of the board.
 In a culture where the faithful attended a mass in a building where the pattern of the lined draught board functioned within Christian symbolism, the very same people played a game on a board with an identical pattern.

 Berger [2003:87] quotes his fellow-countrymen Konrad Ziegler and Walter Sontheimer, who showed how the Greek Pythagoras combined mathematics and theology.
 The Italian Eugenio Garin described how the astronomer Johannes Kepler casted horoscopes [Berger 2003:91].

-What was the symbolic sense of the line draught board?
-Berger [2003:92] criticized art historians whose only source to explain Christian symbols is the Bible.
+A more recent proposition was launched by Berger.
+He did not mention the two Frenchmen, but critized art historians whose only source to explain christian symbols is the Bible [Berger 2003:92], so indirectly also these two.
 He cites the German Rudolf Bultmann, a Lutheran theologist, who asked attention for the fact that early Christianity took elements from the classics, and the German Manfred Görg, a Roman Catholic theologist and classicist, who pointed to the similarities between Christianity and the Egyptian mythology.

-Again: what was the symbolic function of the line draught board (see right below) in the Christian Middle Ages?
+Again: what was the symbolic function of the line draught board in the Christian Middle Ages?
 As we often find carved line draught boards in churches together with the carved morris board and as in the Middle Ages line draughts and morris had an identical name, I consider the conclusions Berger drew in his extensive study of the symbolism of the morris board without prejudice valid for the line draught board.
-In this chapter, the morris board has this form, see left below.
+In this chapter, the morris board has the form as top left.

 The central point in Berger’s argument is the structure of the morris board.
 It is a square, he states.
 The square, or a number of squares, was a symbol of the earth and what the human sees above him, so the sun, the stars etc. (not the sky, i.e. God’s residence, this was symbolized by a circle).
 The Egyptians saw the square as a symbol of the temple; the Christians adopted this symbolism.

-Line draught board and morris board have both a cross.
+Well then, line draught board and morris board have both a cross.
 The Christians borrowed the cross from the Greek (via the Romans).
-The Christian cross of today has a longer vertical leg (see left below).
-Berger [2003:84] draws an Ethiopian cross with diagonal legs (right below).
+The Christian cross of today has a longer vertical leg.
+Berger [2003:84] draws an Ethiopian cross with diagonal legs.
 The line draught board also has a diagonal cross.
 Could it have had a symbolic sense?
 Impossible to say.
 On medieval maps a diagonal cross symbolized the rivers of paradise, says the German Wilhelm Neuss [Berger 2003:86].
 Neuss was a catholic expert on the history of the Church, also an art historian.